Future Finance loans and the alternatives

 If this is the case for you, you can next look into other extra Student Finance options, like grants, bursaries and scholarships.

-And, you'd be surprised by how niche some scholarships, bursaries and grants are.
+You may also be surprised by how niche some other scholarships, bursaries and grants are.
 For example, you could get a grant for being vegetarian, a bursary for having the surname 'Graham' or even a scholarship for being talented at e-sports.

 If your parents are in a situation where they're happy and able to support you financially at uni, it's far less risky to receive zero-interest funding from the bank of mum and dad, than it is to take out a high-interest private loan.

 For a private loan as a student, you would likely need a guarantor – this is somebody who would agree to make the loan repayments on your behalf if you're unable to keep up with them yourself.

 When referring to who can be a guarantor, Future Finance say on their website:

 For students, the most common choice is a parent, or another member of their family, such as a sibling, aunt or uncle.